xaell/weatherApp/README.md

 - Replaced raw forms with wtforms to handle validation

 APIs:
-- I am using meteo open source weather api to get the temperature
+- This project uses the Open-Meteo API in order to retrieve weather information and temperature details